Receiptful/receiptful-api-docs/source/includes/_errors.md

 # Errors

-The Receiptful API uses the following error codes:
+The Conversio API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Something required is missing of the request is malformed 401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The receiptful requested is hidden for administrators only 404 | Not Found -- The specified endpoint, receipt or coupon could not be found 405 | Method Not Allowed -- You tried to access a receipt or coupon with an invalid method 406 | Not Acceptable -- You requested a format that isn't json
+403 | Forbidden -- The requested resource is hidden for administrators only 404 | Not Found -- The specified endpoint, receipt or coupon could not be found 405 | Method Not Allowed -- You tried to access a receipt or coupon with an invalid method 406 | Not Acceptable -- You requested a format that isn't json